TMUniversal/Emoji-Stealer/README.md

 - Alternatively: Run `npm run cs` to build and then start.

 `npm run startmon` will launch the bot in monitor mode, i.e. it will reload anytime you save a file.

+# Using the bot

+## Commands

+### Basic

+To get help or view information about this bot.

+`>help` Shows a list of commands

+`>help` [command] Shows help for a specific command

+`>about` Information about this bot

+`>invite` Generate an invite link, so you can invite this bot to your server

+### Copying Emojis

+`>steal` Will open up a menu that explains the process.

+To steal emojis, simply react to the message the bot sends with the custom emojis you want on your server.

 # Credits